|Birth: ||Aug. 18, 1931|

 At Mom's funeral in South Bend, the visitation room was full of family and friends but while talking with a fully dressed marine, Wayne grabbed onto a doorway and slid down to his feet, holding his head and weeping.
 This must have been when he heard the news that his whole platoon had been killed in that battle at Pork Chop Hill!

-With Mom's prayers, he made it through three battle engagements without bodily harm; and after her death he always said, "Mom saved me!"
+With Mom's prayers, he made it through several battle engagements without bodily harm, and after her death he always said, "Mom saved me!"

 Charles Alwyn McDuffie (1900 - 1967)

 Sylvia Kesler McDuffie (1903 - 1951)

 Patt L Morgan McDuffie (1934 - 2000)